grafana/metrictank/docs/memory-server.md

 In principle, you need just 1 chunk for each series.
 However:
 * when the data stream moves into a new chunk, secondary nodes would drop the previous chunk and query Cassandra.
 But the primary needs some time to save the chunk to Cassandra.
 Based on your deployment this could take anywhere between milliseconds or many minutes.
-As you don't want to slam Cassandra with requests at each chunk clear, you should probably use a numchunks of 2, or a numchunks that lets you retain data in memory for however long it takes to flush data to cassandra.
+Possibly even an hour or more.
+As you don't want to slam Cassandra with requests at each chunk clear, you should probably use a numchunks of 2, or a numchunks that lets you retain data in memory for however long it takes to flush data to cassandra. (though the chunk cache alleviates this concern for hot data, see above).
-* The ringbuffers are a great tool to let you deal with crashes or outages of your primary node.
+* The ringbuffers can be useful to let you deal with crashes or outages of your primary node.
 If your primary went down, or for whatever reason cannot save data to Cassandra, then you won't even feel it if the ringbuffers can "clear the gap" between in memory data and older data in cassandra.
-So we advise to think about how fast your organisation could resolve a potential primary outage, and then set your parameters such that `(numchunks-1) * chunkspan` is more than that.
+So we advise to think about how fast your organisation could resolve a potential primary outage, and then set your parameters such that `(numchunks-1) * chunkspan` is more than that. (again, with a sufficiently large cache, this is only a concern for cold data)

 #### Rollups remove the need to keep large number of higher resolution chunks